 Provide a foundation of long-term stability and financial strength through grassroots leadership and member development; dynamic fundraising, prudent financial management, capacity building, and documentation of institutional knowledge; staff and board development; and diversifying membership, partnerships, and constituency for public lands.

-OUTCOME 5.1: Members and supporters are connected to public lands, to organizational values, and to each other through programs that get them into the wild, while increasing their advocacy and financial commitment to the organization.
+OUTCOME 5.1: Programs that get members and supporters into the wild, connected to public lands, organizational values, and each other, thereby increasing their advocacy and financial commitment to the organization

 Strategy 5.1.a: Design and conduct national multi-day events (e.g. Broadwalks) on public lands to educate participants about nature, build lasting connections to landscapes in need of defense, create community through enjoyment and stewardship of public lands, and engage participants in advocacy.
 Offer activities such as expert led hikes, plant and wildlife identification, citizen science projects, and stewardship activities.
 These activities serve to expand members’ understanding of their potential to protect and advocate for public lands.